mmai/piquetBook/index.md

 Otr.
 You have lost you aces, fourteen."

-The action of the play then causes the gameto stop.
+The action of the play then causes the game to stop.

-It is interesting to observe that the score wasmarked with counters, and that the mode of playwas as now, except that the pack was composed

-76 PIQUET.

-of thirty-six cards, otherwise Otrante could nottake seven cards, and could not have a point offifty-three, as with a thirty-two card pack this pointcannot be made.
-(See pp. 63-65, for an accountof the old mode of playing.)
+It is interesting to observe that the score was marked with counters, and that the mode of play was as now, except that the pack was composed of thirty-six cards, otherwise Otrante could not take seven cards, and could not have a point of fifty-three, as with a thirty-two card pack this point cannot be made.
+(See pp. 63-65, for an account of the old mode of playing.)

-The occurrence of Piquet in dramatic and otherwritings of this period is very common.
+The occurrence of Piquet in dramatic and other writings of this period is very common.

-About this time appeared, "Wit's Interpreter: theEnglish Parnassus."
-The third edition, with manyadditions, by "J. C", is dated 1671.
-One part con-taining " Games and Sports now us'd at this dayamong the Gentry of England, (Sec", has instruc-tions for playing "The Ingenious Game calledPicket."
-Picket is also included among the cardgames in Cotton's "Compleat Gamester" (1674).In both cases "The Royall and delightfull game ofPicquet" has been plagiarised.
-In the edition of"The Compleat Gamester" of 1709 a note is added,that "These were the Rules of the Game whenit was play'd with the sixes, but however the Ruleshold for the Game as it is play'd at present withoutthe Sixes, only when it is play'd without the Sixesthe Elder Hand is to take Five of the Eight Cardsin the Stock."
-This fixes the time when the altera-tion of the pack became generally recognised inEngland.
+About this time appeared, "Wit's Interpreter: the English Parnassus."
+The third edition, with many additions, by "J. C", is dated 1671.
+One part containing " Games and Sports now used at this day among the Gentry of England, (Sec", has instructions for playing "The Ingenious Game called Picket."
+Picket is also included among the card games in Cotton's "Compleat Gamester" (1674).
+In both cases "The Royall and delightfull game of Picquet" has been plagiarised.
+In the edition of "The Compleat Gamester" of 1709 a note is added,that "These were the Rules of the Game when it was played with the sixes, but however the Rules hold for the Game as it is played at present without the Sixes, only when it is played without the Sixes the Elder Hand is to take Five of the Eight Cards in the Stock."
+This fixes the time when the alteration of the pack became generally recognised in England.

-At the beginning of the eighteenth century,card-playing was the rage in all parts of Europe.The games most in favour, with people of fashionin England, were Ombre, Piquet and Basset(now called Faro).
-In "The Confederacy" by

-PIQUET.
-77

-Vanbrugh (1705), Clarissa exclaims, "We'll playat Ombre, Piquet, Basset, and so forth, and closethe evening with a handsome supper and ball."Other games are referred to, but not so frequently.In "Sir Harry Wildair," (1701), for example, thefollowing conversation occurs :&mdash;
+At the beginning of the eighteenth century, card playing was the rage in all parts of Europe.
+The games most in favour, with people of fashion in England, were Ombre, Piquet and Basset (now called Faro).
+In "The Confederacy" by Vanbrugh (1705), Clarissa exclaims, "We'll play at Ombre, Piquet, Basset, and so forth, and close the evening with a handsome supper and ball.
+"Other games are referred to, but not so frequently.
+In "Sir Harry Wildair," (1701), for example, the following conversation occurs :-

 "Sir Harry.
 The capot at Piquet, the paroli at Basset,and then Ombre !
 Who can resist the charms of Matadores ?